 Indexation

-Once you’ve verified that Google Analytics is set up correctly, you’ll need to verify that your site is being indexed in Google.
+Once you’ve verified that Google Analytics is set up correctly, you’ll need to verify that your website is being indexed in Google.
 The first items to check are your robots.txt file and sitemap.
 The robots.txt file can usually be found by typing yourdomain.com/robots.txt.
 Your robots.txt file should look something like this:

 Robots.txt File

-Your robots.txt file tells Google bots what they should and shouldn’t index on your site.
+Your robots.txt file tells Google bots what they should and shouldn’t index on your website.
 Any pages that you don’t want showing up in the SERPs should be added as a Disallow.
 Such pages include: login pages, internal assets, or any page not needing indexation by Google’s search engine.
 In the robots.txt file, you also want your sitemap listed for Google bots to easily locate and crawl.

 Sitemap